hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

 ## Execution Plans

 Torcs can retrieve execution plans from any ranking entry.
-More specifically from any of the sampled query executions each ranking entry keeps.
+More specifically, from any of the sampled query executions each ranking entry keeps.

 **Note**: Retrieving execution plans can produce some mild overhead in the database engine.
 Use cautiously, for the queries that deserve attention, and not for every query ran in the database.